VandiKond/StocksBack/README.md

 ### User functionality

-- Creating accounts `/singup`
+- Creating accounts `/signup`
-- Sing in using password or secret key (in the future jwt)
+- Sign in using password or secret key (in the future jwt)
 - Farming (getting solids based on the stock amount) every hour `/farm`
 - Getting solids from stocks every day at 21 (server time)
 - Buying stocks `/buy`